 It is not necessary to remove the wheels to perform the recommended service in the Maintenance Schedule.
-However, information for wheel removal is provided for emergency situations. ▶ P. 86

-- Inspect the wheel rims and spokes for damage. - 2.
+- 1. Inspect the wheel rims and spokes for damage. - 2.
 Tighten any loose spokes.

 3. Rotate the wheel slowly to see if it appears to "wobble."
 If it does, the rim is out of round or not "true."
 If the wobble is noticeable, see your dealer for inspection.